 Now you'll need to enter the scopes you want to test.
 You can find a list of the scopes we support here.
 You'll need to manually enter the scopes into the text box (the selectable scopes will be for Google's APIs), separating each scope you want to request with a single space.

 After entering your scopes, click the blue "Authorize APIs" button.
 This will direct you to HubSpot, where you'll see a list of accounts that you have access to.
 Select the account you want to test with and click the orange "Grant Access" button.
 You'll be brought back to the OAuth 2.0 Playground.

 Step 2 should automatically be selected, and the authorization code from HubSpot should be populated in the text field.
 Click the blue button below the code to generate your access and refresh tokens, which will be populated in their respective fields.
-HubSpot access tokens last for 6 hours; you should see a countdown below the tokens.
+HubSpot access tokens are short lived; you should see a countdown below the tokens.
 You can check the auto-refresh checkbox to have the playground automatically refresh the token before it expires, otherwise you can use the refresh button to manually generate a new token.

 Once you have the tokens, Step 3 should automatically open.
 At this point, you can enter the URL for a GET endpoint into the Request URI field, and click the blue "Send the request" button to make the API request against the account you're using to test.